Geometric scattering for nonlinear wave equations on the Schwarzschild metric: Introduction

-The conformal scattering theory on the spacetimes has been formed as a systematic study program by Mason and Nicolas by constructing the scattering theories for linear wave, Dirac and Maxwell equations on the asymptotically simple spacetimes \cite{MaNi2004}.
-Also working on the asymptotically simple spacetimes, Joudioux produced the conformal scattering for nonlinear wave equation \eqref{0nonlinearequation} in \cite{Jo2012,Jo2019}.
-After that, Nicolas constructed the conformal scattering theory for linear wave equations on the Schwarzschild spacetime (which is static and spherically symmetric) in \cite{Ni2016} and Mokdad gave the construction of such theory for the Maxwell equations on Reissner-Nordstr\"om-de Sitter spacetime \cite{Mo2019}.
-By extending the works of Nicolas and Mokdad, Pham constructed the conformal scattering for the scalar wave equations with potentials and tensorial wave equations on Schwarzschild spacetime in \cite{Pha2019,Pha2023}, respectively.
-A construction of theory for Dirac equations on Kerr spacetime has been provided by Pham \cite{Pha2022}.
-In addition, Taujanskas produces a conformal scattering of the Maxwell-scalar field system on de Sitter space \cite{Ta2019}.
-In our knowledge, there is no work which treats the scattering (both analytic and conformal scattering) for equation \eqref{0nonlinearequation} on the Schwarzschild spacetime.
+Conformal scattering theory on curved spacetimes was developed as a systematic research program by Mason and Nicolas, who constructed scattering theories for the linear wave, Dirac, and Maxwell equations on asymptotically simple spacetimes in~\cite{MaNi2004}.
+Working also on asymptotically simple spacetimes, Joudioux established conformal scattering results for the nonlinear wave equation~\eqref{0nonlinearequation} in~\cite{Jo2012,Jo2019}.
+Subsequently, Nicolas constructed a conformal scattering theory for linear wave equations on Schwarzschild spacetime, which is static and spherically symmetric, in~\cite{Ni2016}, while Mokdad developed the corresponding theory for the Maxwell equations on Reissner--Nordstr\"om--de~Sitter spacetime in~\cite{Mo2019}.
+Extending the works of Nicolas and Mokdad, Pham constructed conformal scattering theories for scalar wave equations with potentials and for tensorial wave equations on Schwarzschild spacetime in~\cite{Pha2019,Pha2023}, respectively.
+Furthermore, Pham established a conformal scattering theory for the Dirac equation on Kerr spacetime in~\cite{Pha2022}.
+In addition, Taujanskas constructed a conformal scattering theory for the Maxwell--scalar field system on de~Sitter spacetime in~\cite{Ta2019}.
+To the best of our knowledge, there is no existing work that addresses the scattering theory (either analytic or conformal) for equation~\eqref{0nonlinearequation} on Schwarzschild spacetime.